Nickchapman3773/Uranium-Fever/README.md

 > This mod is REQUIRED for Uranium Fever to function properly.

 - Download the <a href="https://mod.pub/ttw/133/files" onclick="window.open('https://mod.pub/ttw/133/files', '_self');">3.3.2a Tale of Two Wastelands Installer</a> and extract the contents of the archive anywhere outside of the default Windows folders.
-- In the Uranium Fever Installation Location, navigate to the mods folder, then open [NoDelete] Tale of Two Wastelands.
-Right click on the filepath at the top and select Copy Address (`C\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands` if you used the recommended file paths).
+- In the Uranium Fever Installation Location, navigate to the mods folder, then open `[NoDelete] Tale of Two Wastelands`.
+- Right click on the filepath at the top and select Copy Address (`C\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands` if you used the recommended file paths).
-- Navigate to the extracted Tale of Two Wastelands Installer folder, right click TTW Install.exe, and select Run as Administrator.
+- Navigate to the extracted `Tale of Two Wastelands Installer folder`, right click `TTW Install.exe`, and select Run as Administrator.
 - Verify that the file path for the Fallout 3 matches your normal Fallout 3 installation path.
-- ***CHANGE*** the Fallout New Vegas file path to reflect the New Vegas Installation in the Uranium Fever > Stock Game > New Vegas folder (C:\Modding\Uranium Fever\Stock Game\Fallout New Vegas if you used the recommended file paths).
+- ***CHANGE*** the Fallout New Vegas file path to reflect the New Vegas Installation in the Uranium Fever > Stock Game > New Vegas folder (`C:\Modding\Uranium Fever\Stock Game\Fallout New Vegas` if you used the recommended file paths).
-- Paste the copied file path from the [NoDelete] Tale of Two Wastelands folder into the Tale of Two Wastelands Installation Path.
+- Paste the copied file path from the `[NoDelete] Tale of Two Wastelands folder` into the Tale of Two Wastelands Installation Path.
 - Click Install.

 > [!caution]